Editor's Letter

-The divine Raphael has arrived at the Metropolitan Museum in New York and spring is in the air.
+The divine Raphael has arrived at the Metropolitan Museum in New York and Spring is in the air.
 The advent of La Primavera is accompanied by a hive of activity across the museum world, including the opening of the British Museum’s much-anticipated exhibition on fifteenth- and sixteenth-century Netherlandish drawings on 16 April, the National Gallery of Ireland’s exhibition on William Blake, which opens the same day, and the Staatsgalerie Stuttgart’s exhibition on drawing at the Royal Academy in Paris around 1700, opening on 17 April.
-Coinciding with the Raphael exhibition, the Met will also present a second show, Gothic by Design: The Dawn of Architectural Draftsmanship, which offers a fitting counterpoint to the British Museum’s display.
-In academic circles, April is equally active, with significant symposia taking place in Geneva, focusing on 15th and 16th century French drawings, and in New York, centred on Raphael.
+Coinciding with the Raphael exhibition, the Met will also present a second show, Gothic by Design: The Dawn of Architectural Draftsmanship, which offers a fitting counterpoint to the British Museum’s display, and the Musée du Louvre’s exhibition on Martin Schongauer, one of the most popular Germanic artists of the late Middle Ages, which opens on 8 April.
+Academic circles are equally active in April, with significant symposia taking place in Geneva, focusing on fifteenth- and sixteenth-century French drawings, and in New York, centred on Raphael.
 By contrast, the drawings market draws its breath after a long month which included the major fairs of TEFAF Maastricht and the Salon du Dessin.
 Many thanks to all who joined us in Paris for an evening of conviviality and community, and to our kind collaborators for the event, Bella Maniera.

 Keen-eyed readers will have noticed that we have launched a revitalised website in recent days.
-The update includes an ‘Archive’ of all back-issues and features from the newsletter and magazine, a ‘Drawings Hub’ dedicated to Trois Crayons’ programming, a ‘What’s On’ section for the global drawings calendar, a ‘Submission Form’ for readers’ news and forthcoming events, and a ‘Merchandise’ area – on which more below.
+The update includes an ‘Archive’ of all back-issues and features from the newsletter and magazine, a ‘Drawings Hub’ dedicated to Trois Crayons’ programming, a ‘What’s On’ section for the global drawings calendar, and a ‘Submission Form’ for readers’ news and forthcoming events.

 Turning to this month’s magazine, we have news headlines, gallery listings, announcements, events and an overview of recent institutional acquisitions.
-For our Drawing of the Month, Jane Simpkiss, curator of Bruegel to Rembrandt: Drawing Life, Sketching Wonder shares a personal highlight from the exhibition at Compton Verney.
-For this month’s Demystifying Drawings interview, Olenka Horbatsch and Charlotte Wytema reflect on their 5-year research project and forthcoming exhibition on early Netherlandish drawings at the British Museum, and in the Review section, Emma Holter visits Drawn to Venice at the Legion of Honor, San Francisco.
+For our Drawing of the Month, Jane Simpkiss, curator of Bruegel to Rembrandt: Drawing Life, Sketching Wonder, shares a personal highlight from the exhibition at Compton Verney.
+In the Review section, Emma P. Holter visits Drawn to Venice at the Legion of Honor, San Francisco.
 After the month’s exhibition listings and the Real or Fake quiz, the issue concludes with a trio of audio, video and literary recommendations.

 For next month’s edition, please direct any recommendations, news stories, feedback or event listings to tom@troiscrayons.art.